rvsin8/6LACK/README.md

 6lack is a lightweight clone of [Slack](https://www.slack.com), a popular chat application.
 Users can post messages to public channels or private Direct Messages.

-## Technologies
+### Impelmented Technologies:

+- HTML
+- CSS
+- SASS
+- JavaScript
-- React/Redux
+- Postgres
 - Ruby on Rails
+- Webpack
-- PostgresQL
+- React
-- WebSockets
+- Redux

 ## Features